Christmas Cookie Spectacular: A Sweet and Sparkly Guide

 These charming, easily shaped and decorated Christmas cookies are a perfect addition to your edible winter wonderland.

-These choco-tastic winter treats capture what’s best about the Christmas cookie season: a deep chocolate flavor in both the cookie and decadent melted chocolate drizzle on top, plus a piquant chill from the peppermint flavor layered into the cookie and as a cool crunch on top.
+These winter treats for the chocolate lover capture what’s best about the Christmas cookie season: a deep chocolate flavor in the cookie dough (with two colors of chocolate chips), plus a piquant chill from the peppermint flavor layered into the cookie in the form of cool peppermint thin candies and crushed candy canes.

-‘Tis the season for festive almond cookies scented with matcha and raspberries, in a glorious red and green ombré fade.
+‘Tis the season for festive almond paste cookies (actually, cake layers stacked and cut into small cookie portions) flavored with almond extract and raspberry jam, in glorious red, yellow, and green stripes.
 You’ll want to post these.

 Everyone has munched on a jam-filled thumbprint cookie, but these buttery shortbread wonders bring the razzle-dazzle to your holiday dessert table with caramel!
 Purchased salted caramel sauce makes them a snap to prepare, and quicker to disappear than the shake of a reindeer’s tail.